Bevia/Design-Patterns-Swift/README.md

     func description() -> String
 }

-//this is going the bucket where I drop my decoration components. enum Components : String{
+//this is going to be the bucket where I drop my decoration components. enum Components : String{
     case Computer = "my computer "
     case ExternalHDD = "with an External Hard Disk Drive "